Item 1: Use the type system to express your data structures

 }

-pub fn print_page(sides: Sides, colour: Output) {
+pub fn print_page(sides: Sides, color: Output) {

 // ...